Programs > Brochure

 IES Abroad strives to provide premier study abroad programs for U.S. students that deliver the highest quality education while simultaneously promoting development of intercultural competence.
 Placing the interests of our students first, to the delivery of superior academic programs, and to providing excellent service to our students and educational partners around the world: these are our highest priorities.
 We dare you not to fall in love with Rio.
 The friendliness of the Cariocas, the beauty of the ocean, the miles of stunning beaches, and the sound of samba in the air will enchant you.
 IES offers courses in Portuguese Language, History, and Culture, as well as other topics, taught by local professors.
 Course options at prestigious local universities enhance your academic experience and provide you with new perspectives each day.

 This program leverages Brazil’s rich history and culture, the academic excellence of the local universities, its booming economy, and the unmatched opportunities for living and learning in one of the world’s most beautiful and fascinating cities.
 You enroll in English-taught IES Abroad courses in a variety of disciplines, along with a Portuguese language course.
 The study of Brazilian art, music, literature, and film will also be fundamental parts of your learning experience.
 You will also enroll in one or more courses at Ibmec (a leading business school) or ESPM (one of the top institutions in Brazil for marketing, journalism, and public relations), where you will experience first-hand the Brazilian educational system.
 Maybe you’ll even make some Brazilian friends while you’re at it!
 There will be partner univeristy course offerings in English.
 Advanced Spanish speakers with at least four semesters of Spanish may be able to take Portuguese-taught courses at a local university after taking an intensive Portuguese language course during the program orientation period.
 Rio will also be your classroom.
 Wherever possible our courses take advantage of the city through course-related field studies to sites of historical, artistic, and cultural interest.
 From shopping in a local grocery store to navigating the transportation system, everything you do will be part of your learning experience.
+This program utilizes the same grading scale and credit system as the USA.

 The program begins with a multi-day orientation that introduces you to our Rio staff, your fellow students, and the city of Rio.
 Topics such as academics, housing, transportation, and health and safety are covered during the week.
 Additionally, CORE™, IES Abroad’s Comprehensive Orientation & Re-entry Experience, begins during orientation and continues throughout the semester with activities focusing on cultural adjustment, goal achievement, and preparing for the return home.
 After orientation, you begin an intensive Portuguese language class, which you will be placed into based on your skill level.
 Although your adventure begins in Rio, our field trips take you to other great places in Brazil to provide contrast and context for what you are learning in Rio.
 Your program fee covers the trips to Minas Gerais and Ilha Grande, and you can opt to participate in the Amazon trip for an additional fee.
 Fly to Manaus, the queen city of Amazonas, to experience nature and human life along the second longest river in the world.
 Minas Gerais: one of the most fascinating regions in the country for its rich history and culture, you will visit Ouro Preto, take the old train between Tiradentes and São João del-Rei, and appreciate the unique artworks of Brazilian Baroque.
 Ilha Grande: travel by boat to this island 60 miles south of Rio.
 Ilha Grande is a rustic natural reserve with some of the most beautiful beaches in Brazil, and many hiking trails through the forest.